SmileiPIC/Smilei/doc/Sphinx/particle_merging.rst

 Implementation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Vranic merging method is implemented with the Cartesian and the Spherical momentum discretization in the source directory ``Merging``.
+The Vranic merging method is implemented with both Cartesian and the spherical discretizations in the directory ``src/Merging``.
 It is considered as a particle operator and the merging algorithm is managed with a factory (``MergingFactory.h``) as any operator with multiple implementations.
 The Cartesian implementation is done in the class ``MergingVranicCartesian`` and the spherical one in ``MergingVranicSpherical``.

 For both methods, the implemented algorithm is very similar.

     For each cells (in the real space):

-    1. Initialization of the momentum cell discretization
+    1. Initialization of the sub-group discretization
-    2. Computation of the cell direction vectors (:math:`\mathbf{d}`): this step depends on the discretization and can be efficiently vectorized.
+    2. Computation of the direction vectors (:math:`\mathbf{d}`): this step depends on the discretization and can be efficiently vectorized.
-    3. Computation of the momentum cell indexes for each macro-particle.
+    3. Computation of the sub-group indexes for each macro-particle.
        Efficiently Vectorizable.
-    4. Computation of the number of particles per momentum cell.
+    4. Computation of the number of particles per sub-group.
        Not vectorizable because of random memory accesses.
-    5. Computation of the cell index of each momentum cell in the sorted array of particles (only the particle indexes are sorted).
+    5. Computation of the cell index of each sub-group in the sorted array of particles (only the particle indexes are sorted).
        Not vectorizable.
-    6. Sorting of the macro-particles per momentum cells, the cell index previously computed determine where starts each momentum cell.
+    6. Sorting of the macro-particles per sub-groups, the cell index previously computed determine where starts each sub-group.
 Not vectorizable.

-    Then, for each momentum cell:
+    Then, for each sub-group:

-    1. Division of the macro-particles of the momentum cell into packets (size depends on the user parameters `merge_min_packet_size` and `merge_max_packet_size`)
+    1. Division of the macro-particles of the sub-groupinto packets (size depends on the user parameters `merge_min_packet_size` and `merge_max_packet_size`)
     2. Merge of the packs using the previously described Vranic algorithm.
        Partly vectorized.
     3. Creation of the merged macro-particles at the position of the previous ones
     4. Tag of the macro-particles to be removed

     Then, once the merging finished for a given patch:

     1. Compression of the macro-particle list (remove hole in arrays let by removed and tagged particles).
        By cleaning the particle vector at the end, we limit the computational impact of this step.

-1. Cartesian momentum Cell discretization
+1. Cartesian sub-group discretization
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-How to discretize the momentum space is in fact one of the most important point.
+How to discretize momentum space is in fact one of the most important points.
-The user gives :math:`N_x`, :math:`N_y` and :math:`N_z` via the namelist.
+The user provies :math:`N_x`, :math:`N_y` and :math:`N_z` via the namelist.
 The momentum space boundary corresponds to :math:`p_{\alpha,min}` and :math:`p_{\alpha,max}` with :math:`\alpha` equal to x, y or z.
 For this discretization, we force the origin (:math:`p_x = p_y = p_z = 0`) to not be contained in a cell and be one of the grid node so that there is not in the same cell particles with positive and negative momenta.